mongodb/docs-kotlin/source/includes/fundamentals-sections.rst

 .. - :doc:`Sort Using Collations </fundamentals/collations>`
 .. - :doc:`Store and Retrieve Large Files in MongoDB </fundamentals/gridfs>`
 .. - :doc:`Encrypt Fields in a Document </fundamentals/csfle>`
-.. - :doc:`Use a Time Series Collection </fundamentals/time-series>`